chvieira2/chvieira2/README.md

 ![visitor badge](https://visitor-badge.glitch.me/badge?page_id=chvieira2.visitor-badge&left_color=red&right_color=green&left_text=Hello%20Visitors)

-## Current projects
-[Housing_crawler](https://github.com/chvieira2/housing_crawler) is an application that collects housing ads from wg-gesucht.de and saves them as a .csv file.
-It  was originally developed for collecting housing ads for the [livablestreets](https://github.com/chvieira2/livablestreets) project but I've expanded its use.

-So far, I've collected +80.000 flatshare, single-room homes, flats and houses all over Germany from wg-gesucht.de.
-This is being used for an in deepth analysis of flatshare market in Germany and to create a predictive model of flatshare prices [(wg_price_predictor)](https://github.com/chvieira2/wg_price_predictor).

-Currently, I am building a database for the collected data and an API service for the predictor.
-This will be compiled in a web service for WG users.

 ## Completed projects
+[WG-prices](https://github.com/chvieira2/housing_crawler) is a free and intuitive webpage where anyone can analyse the market of shared flats (WGs) in Germany.
+It was created out of curiosity and desire to help people understand the housing market better.
+With roughly 750 new offers posted everyday, the embedded database of ads is fast-growing.
+WG-prices can also be used as a stand alone crawler for wg-gesucht.de and/or an application that collects housing ads from wg-gesucht.de and saves them as a .csv file.
+You can check out the webpage [here](https://wgs-in-germany.streamlit.app/).

+[wg_price_predictor](https://github.com/chvieira2/wg_price_predictor) provides the code for selecting the best predictive model for a given data using sklearn's Pipeline module.
+I implemented it with WG ads collect by the [WG-prices](https://github.com/chvieira2/housing_crawler) app since August 2022.
+Features include physical and meta information on the size and type of WG, and on other characteristics of the flatshare.
+On top of that, I incorporated information on surrounding city objects like streets, banks, stores, parks, lakes, etc obtained in [Livablestreets](https://github.com/chvieira2/livablestreets).
+My best models can predict most WG prices in Germany within a 50€ error margin!

 [Livablestreets](https://github.com/chvieira2/livablestreets) is a web service that calculates living quality in cities all over the world at streets level.
-This project was was originally co-created with [Laia Grobe](https://github.com/Laiagdla), [Ieva Bidermane](https://github.com/ievabi) and [Nicolas Quiroga](https://github.com/nicoquiroga941) as the conclusion project for the Data Science bootcamp I completed in Jun 2022 at Le Wagon.
+This project was originally co-created with [Laia Grobe](https://github.com/Laiagdla), [Ieva Bidermane](https://github.com/ievabi) and [Nicolas Quiroga](https://github.com/nicoquiroga941) as the conclusion project for the Data Science bootcamp I completed in Jun 2022 at Le Wagon.
 Since then, I've continued working to improve and further develop the web service.
 Since September 2022 the webservice is maintained by [deep-urbanism](https://github.com/deep-urbanism/livablestreets), which I am a co-founder.

-You can check out the webpage [here](https://livablestreets.herokuapp.com/).
+You can check out the webpage [here](https://livablestreets.streamlit.app/).

 ## Scientific work